Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/Codebook.md

 ## Solution

-Most of the time you make sure the script is executable and then run it
+Most of the time you just make sure the script is executable and then run it
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/Beginner_picoMini_2022/General_Skills/Codebook]
 └─$ chmod +x code.py